-This guide to baby-friendly exercise classes is sponsored by Mama Army Stroller Fitness.
+This guide to baby-friendly exercise classes is sponsored by Mama Army Playgroup Fitness.

 Exercise is good for the heart, and for new moms, being around other mothers is good for the soul.
 That's why we love learning about group exercise options, especially ones that make it possible for moms to bring baby along with them.